Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 No one likes a dry sandwich, but there are ways to avoid soggy sandwiches by keeping wet fillings to a minimum.

-Tomatoes are probably the worst offender when it comes to making sandwich bread wet and soggy.
-You can avoid tomatoes altogether, or pack them separately and add when ready to eat.
+Tomatoes are probably the worst offenders when making sandwich bread wet and soggy.
+You can avoid tomatoes altogether or pack them separately and add them when ready to eat.
 Placing them towards the middle of the sandwich between other layers can also help.

-Swap tomatoes for roasted red peppers, just pat dry with a paper towel before adding them and keep them to the sandwich’s centre.
+Swap tomatoes for roasted red peppers.
+Just pat dry with a paper towel before adding them, and keep them in the sandwich’s center.

 Alternately, try sun or semi-dried tomatoes instead.
-They will give a nice flavour boost to your sandwich and never cause sogginess.
+They will give a nice flavor boost to your sandwich and never cause sogginess.

-If using lettuce, make sure it is completely dry after rinsing before adding to the sandwich.
-Pat with a paper towel after a using a salad spinner to make sure all excess water is removed.
+If using lettuce, ensure it is completely dry after rinsing before adding to the sandwich.
+Pat with a paper towel after using a salad spinner to make sure all excess water is removed.

-If adding condiments such as mayonnaise or pickles, consider adding them just before eating or spread them between slices of meat and cheese away from the bread.
+If adding condiments such as mayonnaise or pickles, consider adding them just before eating or spreading them between slices of meat and cheese away from the bread.

 More on the condiment conundrum further on.